tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 Using only ANT's `build.xml` file (based on the file provided with Tomcat), proper source JARs are downloaded from maven repository and unpacked.
-Then all classes are refactored under `org.apache.juli.logging` package and subpackages and then compiled.
+Then all classes are refactored under `org.apache.juli.logging` package, subpackages and then compiled.

 To allow web applications to use their own slf4j-api and logback-classic, classes used by Tomcat (particularly jcl-over-slf4j) must go into different, non-standard packages.
-According to [Tomcat Documentation](http://tomcat.apache.org/tomcat-7.0-doc/class-loader-howto.html#Class_Loader_Definitions) web application looks up classes in their `WEB-INF/classes` directory and `WEB-INF/lib/*.jar` files before looking them in `$TOMCAT_HOME/lib`, but **after** looking them in _system class loader_.
+According to [Tomcat Documentation](http://tomcat.apache.org/tomcat-7.0-doc/class-loader-howto.html#Class_Loader_Definitions) web application looks up classes in their `WEB-INF/classes` directory and `WEB-INF/lib/*.jar` files before looking them in `$CATALINA_HOME/lib`, but **after** looking them in _system class loader_.
 So Tomcat needs not only to have tomcat-juli replaced with tweaked jcl-over-slf4j but also the remaining JARs (slf4j-api, logback-core and logback-classic) must be refactored into